 (3) White vinegar is a popular home cleaner and for good reason.
 It’s widely available, economical and safe to use around the home.
 I have many favourite uses for vinegar but my no.1 is for cleaning mirrors and windows.
 Simply spray with a 50:50 mixture of white vinegar to water and wipe clean with either newspaper or a cloth.

 Want To Learn More About Clean Cleaning?

-If you’re keen to learn more about clean cleaning I’m running a free online training event that starts on Thursday 23rd February.
-It’s my 5-day Clean Cleaning Challenge and it’s FREE!
-Every day throughout the challenge I’ll demonstrate a different food that you can use to clean your home and I’ll share my favourite tips and recipes with you.
-You’ll get the chance to ask me questions directly and interact with others undertaking the challenge in a closed Facebook Group.
+If you’re keen to learn more about cleaning with food, join my FREE 5-day Clean Cleaning Challenge!
+Every day throughout the challenge I demonstrate a different food that you can use to clean your home and share my favourite tips and recipes with you.

-So if you’re ready to re-purpose your pantry staples into trusty home cleaners that’ll make it super easy for you to say YES to a healthier you, a healthier home and a healthier planet reserve your space here.
+So if you’re ready to re-purpose your pantry staples into trusty home cleaners that’ll make it super easy for you to say YES to a healthier you, a healthier home and a healthier planet jump on board here.